A Guide to Decentralized Apps (dApps) with Examples

 A DAO functions on reputation economics.
 The community collectively blacklists malicious actors or slashes their token holdings and honest voters receive incentives for good deeds.

-The Vote contract specifically helps developers to design code for DAO voting.
+thirdweb DAO contracts offer everthing you need to create DAOs, manage treasuries, and enable participants to vote on DAO proposals.
+For example, the Vote contract specifically helps developers to design code for DAO voting.
 This contract ensures votes for protocol upgrades, management, and distribution of funds in a treasury.

-Social media
+Decentralized Social media Apps

 Decentralized social media platforms store user data on decentralized networks rather than company-owned centralized servers.
 This gives users more control over their content and provides enhanced data privacy.